AlessioGFerraioli/synthetic-aml-great/be_great/readme.md

 I suppose it would not be so difficult to finesse it in order to have it work more generally.
 However, this should still work for any dataset in which in which the ```0``` means “no event”.

-This approach produces somewhat reasonable synthetic data, altough the generated dataframe are slightly sparser than the original.
+This approach produces somewhat reasonable synthetic data, altough the generated dataframe are slightly sparser than the original (see "Additional thoughs regarding sampling" for an idea on how to solve this problem).
 This is probably a consequence of training on short sentences containing very small subsets of features.
 See also "### Additional thougths regarding sampling" in the "Sampling" section.

 ## Training
 Despite the title, I did not edit directly the ```fit``` functions that does the training, but methods called by ```fit``` that handle the encoding of the data into sentences.